-While pornography can feel like a difficult topic to raise with your child, it’s an important part of talking with them about healthy relationships, consent, media and sex in the digital age.
+Talking about pornography isn't a conversation in isolation - instead it’s an important and ongoing part of talking with your young people about healthy relationships, consent, media and sex in the digital age.

 - Pornography doesn’t usually show real bodies or real sex so it’s usually not a reliable way to learn about sex, sexuality or safer sex.

 - Pornography is a performance with actors.
 Consent is generally not sought or given.
 Safe sex practices like condom use are usually ignored.